BiznetLab/nessusParser/README.md

 [ Example Usage ]

-root@linux:~/nessus# ls
-nessus.py  nessus.sh  test.csv

 root@linux:~/nessus# python nessus.py -f test.csv

   [Output has been removed for the sake of neatness]

 root@linux:~/nessus# python nessus.py -i 83298 -f test.csv

   [Output has been removed the sake of neatness]